AnnaManoleLNU/Colorize/TESTS.md

 ## UC 2 - The module generates a color scheme.

+Preconditions:
+The same as in UC 1 except that the ColorSchemeGenerator class is imported as well.

 ### UC 2.1 - The module generates a monochromatic color scheme.

+Steps:
+1. Preconditions from UC 2 are met.
+2. The user calls the `generateMonochromaticColorScheme()` method on the ColorSchemeGenerator instance, in the script (index.js).
+3. The user enters a parameter for the method, which is a color in rgb format as a string.
+The user may use the color generated in UC 1.1, UC 1.2 or UC 1.3 or may enter a color of their own.
+4. The color scheme is generated and the user logs the result to the console.
+5. The user assigns the rgb values to html elements.
+The color used to generate is given to a div element and the other 2 colors (from the monochromatic color scheme) are given to 2 other div elements.
+The divs are displayed in a row.

+Results: The module generates a monochromatic color scheme.
+The rgb strings are seen in the console and the colors are applyed to the html elements.
+The visual assesment concludes that the color scheme is monochromatic.
+UC 2.1 is completed and passes.
+Issues: In v1.0.0 the monochromatic color scheme is defined as a color scheme that has 2 colors that are lighter and darker versions of the color used to generate the scheme.
+- The dark color may display similar rgb values to the color used to generate the scheme.
+This may be confusing to the user.
+- The dark color may be black.
+This may be confusing to the user.
+- The light color may display similar rgb values to the color used to generate the scheme.
+This may be confusing to the user.
+- The light color may be white.
+This may be confusing to the user.

 ### UC 2.2 - The module generates an analogous color scheme.

+Steps:
+1. Preconditions from UC 2 are met.
+2. The user calls the `generateAnalogousColorScheme()` method on the ColorSchemeGenerator instance, in the script (index.js).
+3. The user enters a parameter for the method, which is a color in rgb format as a string.
+The user may use the color generated in UC 1.1, UC 1.2 or UC 1.3 or may enter a color of their own.
+4. The color scheme is generated and the user logs the result to the console.
+5. The user assigns the rgb values to html elements.
+The color used to generate is given to a div element and the other 2 colors (from the analogous color scheme) are given to 2 other div elements.
+The divs are displayed in a row.
+6. The results are visually assesed to see if the colors are analogous.
+7. The results are assesed with the help of an online color scheme generator. https://www.crispedge.com/generate-analogous-color/

+Results: The module generates an analogous color scheme.
+The rgb strings are seen in the console and the colors are applyed to the html elements.
+The visual assesment concludes that the color scheme is analogous.
+UC 2.2 is completed and passes.
+Issues:
+- The website used to asses the results appears to not be online in later versions of the module.
+The issue is not present in v1.0.0.
+- Set values of 20 are substracted/added to the rgb values of the color used to generate the scheme.
+This doesn't give much variance.

 ## UC 3 - The module helps the user with font colors.